Steady-state $\mathit{GI}/\mathit{GI}/\mathit{n}$ queue in the Halfin-Whitt regime: Large deviation results and proof of Theorem Large deviation results and proof of Theorem 2

 \subsection{Preliminary large deviation results}

 Before proceeding with the remaining proofs, we will need to establish some results from the theory of large deviations of Gaussian processes and their suprema.
-We note that the relationship between the suprema of Gaussian processes and queueing systems is well known (see \cite{DO.95}).
-We will rely heavily on the following theorem, proven in Section 3.1 of \cite{DO.95}. \begin{theorem} Suppose ${\mathcal Z}(t)$ is a Gaussian process with stationary increments s.t. $\E[{\mathcal Z}(t)] = 0$ for all $t \geq 0$, and $\lim_{t \rightarrow \infty} t^{-1} \E[ {\mathcal Z}^2(t) ] = \sigma^2 > 0$.
+We note that the relationship between the large deviations of suprema of Gaussian processes and the large deviations of queueing systems is well known (see \cite{DO95,D05}), and there is a significant literature studying the large deviations of such processes (e.g., \cite{DO95,DLS03,DMR98,Deb99,D05}).
+We will rely heavily on the following theorem, proven in \cite{D05} (in a more general form). \begin{theorem} Suppose ${\mathcal Z}(t)$ is a centered, separable Gaussian process with stationary increments, s.t. $E[{\mathcal Z}^2(t)]$ is a continuous function of $t$ on $[0,\infty)$, $\lim_{t \downarrow0} ( E[{\mathcal Z}^2(t)] \log^2(t) ) = 0$ and $\lim_{t \rightarrow\infty} t^{-1} \E[ {\mathcal Z}^2(t) ] = \sigma ^2 > 0$.
 Then for any $c > 0$,